ondat/documentation/docs/usecases/kubevirt.md

 cirros pvc, created as part of the vm-cirros.yaml file, exists before attempting to clone the volume.

-> N.B.
-Ensure that the `VMI` is stopped before continuing!
+> ⚠️ Ensure that the `VMI` is stopped before continuing!

 1. Verify that the VMI is stopped before continuing, and that the cirros pvc, created as part of the vm-cirros.yaml file, exists before attempting to